Published: Tuesday 18th May 2021

 To register to donate blood and attend the United by Blood: Donating in memory of Evan Nathan Smith blood donation sessions, individuals should call the priority booking line on 0300 303 2737.

 United by Blood donation sessions will take place at the below locations (dates and session times included):

 Saturday 19th June – World Sickle Cell Day

 • London, Westfield Stratford City Donor Centre

 • London, West End Blood Donor Centre

 • Birmingham Blood Donor Centre, New Street

 Sunday 20th June – Father’s Day

 • London, Lambeth Town Hall, Brixton

 Donating blood is safe, only takes 10 minutes and can save up to three lives.
-Blood transfusions help to prevent or relieve the painful symptoms and complications of Sickle Cell, a disease which Evan Nathan had.
-There are 14,000 Sickle Cell warriors in the UK, and it is the fastest growing blood disorder with 300 babies born each year.
+Blood transfusions help to prevent or relieve the painful symptoms and complications of Sickle Cell, a disease which Evan had.
+There are 14,000 Sickle Cell patients in the UK, and it is the fastest growing blood disorder with 300 babies born each year.